cdl-geneseo/critical-digital-practices/before-you-start.md

 When playing around with your computer, the best insurance against grief and misery is to be able to put things back the way they were.
 If you already back up your most important files to a cloud service, that's a good start, but if you don't also back up to physical media such as an external drive or USB stick, you should seriously consider doing so.
 Set up automatic backups to your attached storage or establish a daily manual backup routine.

-## Watch for alerts in the modules

-In the modules for this course, a red exclamation point (&#x2757;) signals crucial advice designed to help keep you from breaking important things.
-Keep an eye out for it, and follow the advice.

 ## Be careful what you touch

+{: .alt-warning}
 As you begin poking around in your computer's [file system](/critical-digital-practices/mod-1/file-system), whether through your computer's graphical user interface (GUI) or from the [command line](/critical-digital-practices/mod-2/what-is-the-command-line), you'll come across files and folders that you've likely never noticed before.
 These may be "hidden" files or folders (whose filenames begin with a `.`) or folders with names like `opt`, `bin`, and `usr`.
 You shouldn't be afraid of these files and folders.
 Banishing fear is one objective of this course!
-But banishing fear shouldn't be confused with throwing caution to the winds. ***&#x2757; You should treat these files and folders with respect and handle them with care&mdash;and <u>only</u> if you're absolutely sure you know what you're doing.***
+But banishing fear shouldn't be confused with throwing caution to the winds. ***You should treat these files and folders with respect and handle them with care&mdash;and <u>only</u> if you're absolutely sure you know what you're doing.***

 ## Search, but verify